Slate hearth edging

-Basically you’ve got three choices, a chamfer, (which we call “arris”), a pencil ( a sort of subtle rounding) and bullnose, either half or full.
+Basically you’ve got three choices of hearth edging, a chamfer, (which we call “arris”), a pencil ( a sort of subtle rounding) and bullnose, either half or full.

 Sawn or chiselled edges